IT security audit: Types, checklist, and best practices

 Engage stakeholders across departments

-Document findings clearly and prioritize recommendations
+Document findings and prioritize recommendations

 Conduct regular tabletop exercises